coxx/try-go-vendoring/README.md

-This is small exercise illustrates issues with go vendoring experiment and nested vendor folders.
+This small exercise illustrates issues with go vendoring experiment and nested vendor folders.

 Comparison of two equal values (from human point of view)
 ```